 Duchess of Cambridge Kate Middleton teases piano performance on ITV show Royal Carols: Together At Christmas

 A look at Kate Middleton’s musical history as a young pianist, chapel singer, school flautist and – eventually – orchestral conductor.

 Catherine, Princess of Wales is renowned for her many royal duties and her support of numerous charities, as well as being someone with many sporting loves, particularly on the hockey pitch.

-It appears that Catherine’s musical studies may have begun – as they do with so many – with the 88 keys of the piano.
+And it appears that the Princess of Wales’ musical studies may have begun – as they do with so many – with the 88 keys.

 Teacher Daniel Nicholls taught Kate the instrument from the ages of 11 to 13.
 He also gave music lessons to her brother James, sister Pippa and mother Carole.

 And although we’re certain our student both gave her studies diligence and was supported well, it seems her teacher might have been quite realistic about any high-flying pianistic ambitions in her future.
 “I don't think she was ever going to be a concert pianist,” Nicholls remarked in 2011.

 Listen on Global Player: Classic FM’s Jubilee Celebration live playlist

 But never forgetting his famous pupil, Nicholls composed a special piece for Catherine and Prince William ahead of their famous wedding ceremony in 2011.